 A few weeks ago, we wrote about the differences in SCA and SAST tools.
 While you can’t really compare the two, for most organizations, software composition analysis (SCA) is likely the best place to start.
-We also mentioned if you do choose to invest in SCA, you should select a best-of-breed offering that provides end-to-end coverage and a holistic view into the impact of open source risk on your organization.
+We also mentioned if you do choose to invest in software composition analysis, you should select a best-of-breed offering that provides end-to-end coverage and a holistic view into the impact of open source risk on your organization.

 But what makes a solution best-of-breed?
 Today, we’ll review a few requirements that you should demand from your SCA tool based on real user reviews from IT Central Station.
 As a baseline, your SCA solution should provide visibility through a software bill of materials and continuous monitoring, including the ability to scan production apps or apps no longer going through development, but there’s much more that makes an SCA tool the go-to-choice for DevSecOps teams.Flexible Policy Enforcement